Your Cart

 What are Cattail Mosquitoes?

-This species is common throughout about 2/3 of the United States (exception being the Rocky Mountains and parts of the desert Southwest).
-CP is also native in Canada from the Atlantic to Pacific along the US/CDN border and for a few hundred miles north.
+This species is commonly found across approximately two-thirds of the United States, excluding the Rocky Mountains and portions of the desert Southwest.
+It is also native to Canada, ranging from the Atlantic to the Pacific along the US-Canada border and extending a few hundred miles north.

-CP is described as a permanent freshwater mosquito requiring natural freshwater swamps, and wetlands with emergent aquatic vegetation (example: cattails).
-CP is a significant human health threat in that they are competent vectors of West Nile Virus (WNV) and Eastern Equine Encephalitis (EEE).
+CP is a permanent freshwater mosquito species that depends on natural freshwater swamps and wetlands with emergent aquatic vegetation, such as cattails.
+CP poses a considerable human health risk as it is a competent vector for West Nile Virus (WNV) and Eastern Equine Encephalitis (EEE).

 Cattail Mosquito Life Cycle

-CP is unusual (and difficult to control) due to the way the immature stages (larvae and pupae) obtain oxygen.
-Unlike most other species that have a structure known as an air horn at the distal (far) end of their bodies, which works like a snorkel to acquire oxygen from the atmosphere, CP larvae’s abdomen end as a thorn-like structure.
+CP mosquitoes are unique and challenging to control due to the way their immature stages (larvae and pupae) obtain oxygen.
+Unlike most mosquito species that have an air horn at the rear of their bodies to breathe air from the atmosphere, CP larvae have a thorn-like structure at the end of their abdomens.

-In southern regions, there are typically two or three generations per year.
-In northern regions, only one generation occurs per season with larvae being the overwintering stage.
-Adult CP emerge in early to mid-summer with peak abundance in mid-summer through September.
+In southern regions, CP typically has two to three generations per year, while in northern regions, only one generation occurs, with larvae overwintering.
+Adult mosquitoes emerge in early to mid-summer, peaking in abundance from mid-summer to September.

 Cattail Mosquitoes are Extremely Difficult to Control